megwisniewski/Publications/README.md

 I am also a co-author on a peer-reviewed Social Science & Medicine article entitled: ["Clinic access and teenage birth rates: Racial/ethnic and spatial disparities in Houston, TX"](https://www.sciencedirect.com/science/article/abs/pii/S0277953618300650) published in 2018.

-Please feel free to contact me with any questions: meganwis *at* upenn *dot* edu.
+Please feel free to contact me with any questions: meganwis *at* sas *dot* upenn *dot* edu.
 Thanks for stopping by!